Reynouts/AoC23/README.md

 the mix.
 Easier said then done, but solved it after the lunch break.

 ## [--- Day 13: Point of Incidence ---](http://adventofcode.com/2023/day/13)
+My first idea worked (look for two similar strings next to each other, and from the edge to that point check the symmetry).
+For part 2 I first didn't account for the original reflection (so just which came first was the "hit"), took some time to debug that.. maybe had to think a little better.
+But once I got that it worked and runs in ~70ms.
+Don't like the big nested loops and flow, code is also not very explanatory.. but it is what it is today (edited)